MateuszOtmianowski/GettingAndCleaningData/README.md

 6. Merges test data frames into one data frame called "DataTrain".

-7. Merge test and train data sets into one data frame called "DataRaw"
+7. Merges test and train data sets into one data frame called "DataRaw"

-8. Searches for columns containing means, standard deviations, activity and subject and based on these columns creates new data frame called "DataFrame"
+8. Searches for columns containing means, standard deviations, activity and subject and based on these columns indices creates new data frame called "DataFrame"

 9. Loads activity labels from "activity_labels.txt".

-10. Adds activities names to the DataFrame based on labels
+10. Adds activities names to the DataFrame based on labels.

 11. Loads dplyr package and uses it to create new data frame called "Final" in which data is grouped by activity and subject, means of other variables for these groups are calculated.